glessard/digests/README.md

 Swift wrapper for CommonCrypto's digest algorithms API, inspired by Swift 4.2's improved `Hashable` and `Hasher` API.

-Works with Swift 4.1 and 4.2
+Works with Swift 4.1 and up.
+(Tested up to Swift 5.3).

+Why would one want this given that CryptoKit and SwiftCrypto exist?
+Well, I need to support something older than iOS 13 -- every bit helps.